Therapy for infidelity

-Research suggests that both men and women are likely to cheat on their respective partner.
+Research suggests that both men and women are likely to cheat on their respective partners.
 The average length of an extramarital affair is 2 years, as per research conducted by Statistic Brain.
-About 31 percent couples stick it out after an affair has been revealed.
+About 31 percent of couples stick it out after an affair has been revealed.
 However, most Americans are not willing to forgive and forget things.

 Infidelity, cheating, betrayal, unfaithfulness – no matter what you call it, the fact is that these affairs are more common than we’d like to admit.
 Even famous people have cheated on their partners and spouses.

 It can take years to find and build a strong bond with your soul mate.
 Within minutes, infidelity can break the bond of trust and loyalty and leave one partner feeling devastated, confused, and alone.

 As a result, cheating on a spouse or a committed partner can adversely affect their health, well-being and shatter their self-esteem.

 What is infidelity?